BONUS EPISODE: Elon Musk at Code Conference 2021

 And this is going to create a lot of challenges with the grid, especially for distribution to neighborhoods.

-And this is why Tesla has the product, the solar roof and solar retrofit, is because even if you increase sustainable power generation at the utility level, you're still going to have a distribution problem where you need new high-power lines, new medium power lines.
+And this is why Tesla has the product, the solar roof and solar retrofit, is because even if you increase sustainable power generation at the utility level, you're still going to have a distribution problem where you need new high power lines, new medium power lines.

 You need to dramatically increase the size of the substations, which means you're going to have to start knocking down houses to increase the substation size.
+This is really

+unworkable unless you have significant local power generation at houses.
 And this is why I think it's actually very important that

 a necessary part of the solution is local power generation on

 rooms, on the houses of homes.
+Very important.

-And then of course we need
+And then, of course, we need

 large